Stella Kon

 Stella Kon (née Lim Sing Po, born 1944) is a Singaporean playwright.
-She is best known for her play, Emily of Emerald Hill, which has been staged internationally.
-She is a recipient of the S.E.A.
-Write Award.
+She is best known for her play Emily of Emerald Hill, which has been staged internationally.
+She is a recipient of the SEA Write Award.

 Biography

 Kon was born in Edinburgh in 1944.
 She grew up in a mansion on Emerald Hill.
 Kon's mother, Kheng Lim (or Rosie Seow), was an actress who inspired her daughter's love of theatre.
 Kon's father, Lim Kok Ann, got Kon interested in science and literature.
 Kon was also related to Lim Boon Keng and Tan Tock Seng who were her paternal great-grandfather and maternal great-great-great-great-grandfather respectively.
 Kon attended Raffles Girls' School and then went on to the University of Singapore, where she earned a degree in philosophy.

 In 1967, after she was married, she moved to Malaysia for fifteen years.
 For four years, she lived in Britain while her children were in school there.
 In 1987, she returned to Singapore.

 Kon was awarded the Merit Award in the Singapore Literature Prize.
 In 2008, she won the South East Asian Writers Award.
 Kon was inducted into the Singapore Women's Hall of Fame in 2014.